 Students who are placed on academic warning, probation and suspension are notified via official MSUM email from the Coordinator of Academic Intervention.
 Students are responsible for keeping their local and permanent addresses updated in their computerized records and monitoring their official university e-mail for messages.

-If a student feels there are circumstances that warrant reconsideration by the Financial Aid and Academic Suspension Appeals Committee, they have the option to complete the appeal process.
-Students must complete the online appeal form.
-In order for an appeal to be considered it must be submitted by the appropriate deadline.
+If a student feels there are circumstances that warrant reconsideration by the Financial Aid and Academic Suspension Appeals Committee, they have the option to complete the online appeal form.